project21sg/project21/README.md

 To install a local database instance, `sudo apt-get install mongodb`.
 To start the database, `sudo service mongodb start`.

+You also need to have a MySQL database instance, `sudo apt-get install mysql-server`.
+If on WSL, the default auth details are `root:root`.
+To start the database, `sudo service mysql start`.

 # Docker WSL Setup